Freelunch-AI/docs/design_notes.md

                         3. Traditional ML Tasks (Regression, Classification, Segmentation, etc)
                 5. Higher-level Services (act on on top of FM services)
                     1. LLM-specific wrappers
-                        1. LLM Gateway (Tools: Kong AI gateway, gateway, LiteLLM, glide, BricksLLM): route to most adequate llm (e.g., simple queries go to small llm, as hard ones go to big one)standardize llm calls, retries, fallback, telemetry, bypassing rate limits (Tools: gptcache), semantic caching, detect private data that shouldnt be sent to LLM (PII) (Tools: Octopii), prompt compression (Tools: LLMLingua), request batching, etc. (e.g., use a managed LLM API (e.g. OpenAI GPT) as a fallback in case our own FM is not shure (note: requires that we have a calibrated FM.)) across multiple vendors
+                        1. LLM Gateway (Tools: Kong AI gateway, gateway, LiteLLM, glide, BricksLLM, Paddler): route to most adequate llm (e.g., simple queries go to small llm, as hard ones go to big one), guardrails, standardize llm calls, retries, fallback, telemetry, bypassing rate limits, semantic caching (Tools: gptcache), detect private data that shouldnt be sent to LLM (PII) (Tools: Octopii), prompt compression (Tools: LLMLingua), request batching, etc. (e.g., use a managed LLM API (e.g. OpenAI GPT) as a fallback in case our own FM is not shure (note: requires that we have a calibrated FM.)) across multiple vendors
                             1. LLM Routers
                                 1. Actual Routers (Tools: (1) open source: glide, Unify, semantic-router; (2) proprietary: Martian, Not Diamond): instead of specifying which llm, let the router intelligently decide it for you
                                 2. Router Frameworks (Deploy + Evaluate LLM Routers) (Tools: RouteLLM)
-                            2. LLM Reverse Proxies (Tools: Paddler)
+                            2. LLM Guardrails
+                                1. Input Guardrails (make shure private data isnt leaked to external APIs and defend against adversarial attacks (jailbreaking))
-                        2. LLM Guardrails (Make shure outputs have certain format & arent innapropriate)
+                                2. Output Guardrails (Make shure outputs have certain format, dont leak private info & arent innapropriate)
                                     1. Structure Enforcement: Guidance, promptify, lmql
                                         1. Prompt Structure Enforcement:
                                         2. Output Structure Enforcement: guardrails, outlines, Faster-Outlines, instructor, lm-format-enforcer, Artificial Intelligence Controller Interface (AICI)
                                     2. Evaluation: Open AI evals, Bench, Pheonix, HELM, lm-evaluation-harness, truelens, checklist, guardrails, promptfoo, fiddler-auditor, trulens
-                        3. LLM Orchestrators
+                        2. LLM Orchestrators
                             1. Agent-less Orchestrators (Tools: DSPy, Guidance, mirascope): these orchestrators dont provide "sensors & actuators" for your LLM.
 However they are very usefull because they remove glue code to make multiple calls (with templated prompts & outputs).
                             2. Agent-full Orchestrators (Tools: Llama-index, zep, Langchain, haystack, Semantic Kernel, Dust, IX, MemGPT, BondAI, OpenAgents, SuperAGI, Agent Pilot, griptape, CopilotKit): (the body of your LMM): from LMMs to LLM Agents: orchestrates LLM calls by putting the LLM in a agent framework (LLM as general information processing library that specifies observations it wants to get & actions it wants to take, where our wrapper code is the "sensors and actuators" it needs to be an agent).
 This involves pipelining LLM calls, feeding LLM-specified observations & performing LLM-specified actions.
 Actions are the uage of tools (e.g., using google api, using a DB, using a cli tool, etc).
 Think of te LLM a controller with virtual sensors & actuators (tools: internal actuators: E2B). _Note:_ LLM Service API calls interact only with the LLM Agent Orchestrator and the LLM service itself only serves the LLM Agent Orchestrator.
                                 1. Multi-Agent Orchestrators (Tools: MetaGPT, ChatDev, Langroid, crewAI, langgraph).
 The goal of these is to produce semantically different specialist agents that work together to produce achieve some higher-level goal (e.g. produce an entire app).